 Spider veins are small clusters of tiny red and blue veins that are so named for their resemblance to a spider—the “legs” emanate out from the “body” in which the veins are tangled (the medical term is telangiectasia).
 It is estimated that approximately 40 percent of the population suffer from spider veins or some other vein disease, which can be caused by lifestyle choices, heredity, age, and sex.
 Generally, spider veins are not painful, but can be extremely unsightly and cause embarrassment.
 The most common treatment for spider veins is sclerotherapy, but laser treatment for spider veins has been used in cases where the veins are too small to be injected.

 The top spider vein removal treatment for those in the legs is called sclerotherapy, and involves injecting a chemical irritant into the affected veins with a tiny needle, which causes the vein to swell and clot before scarring and fading away.
 Sometimes patients will need to undergo multiple spider vein removal treatments and while this will not prevent new spider veins from appearing, there are lifestyle choices you can adapt to help prevent reoccurrence.

-When spider veins appear on the face, however, the most commonly performed procedure is a light based device, such as a laser.
+When spider veins appear on the face, however, the most commonly performed procedure is a light based device, such as a laser, for example laser skin tightening in St. Louis.
 Radiofrequency devices are also used on facial veins.
 When the veins appear on the trunk of the body, a combination of sclerotherapy and radiofrequency devices are used for optimal performance.
 Because of the wide variety of spider vein removal treatment options available, your physician will work with you to determine which procedure will work best in your particular case.

 How Painful Are Spider Vein Removal Treatments?